abhi8284/zkBTC-Links/README.md

 ## What Are Bitcoin Links (BTC-Links)?

 Bitcoin Links (BTC-Links) is a project that aims to make Bitcoin transactions and interactions more accessible to web2 users by providing a simple and intuitive interface.

 Inspired by Solana's Blinks and Actions, BTC-Links allows users to perform various Bitcoin-related actions, such as transferring Runes and BRC-20 tokens, from any supported Bitcoin L2 networks with ease.
 Including Zk-BTC , BEVM etc.

 ## Key Features of BTC-Links

-1. **Seamless Token Transfers**: BTC-Links enables users to transfer Runes and BRC-20 tokens from any supported Bitcoin-L2 networks to their desired destination with just a few clicks.
+1. **Seamless Token Transfers**: BTC-Links enables users to transfer Runes and BRC-20 tokens from any supported Bitcoin-L2 networks to their desired destination with just a few clicks straight from their Social Media, making it mainstream.

 2. **Intuitive User Interface**: The project offers a clean and user-friendly interface that simplifies Bitcoin interactions, making it more accessible to web2 users who may be new to the cryptocurrency space.

-3. **Cross-Network Compatibility**: BTC-Links supports multiple networks, allowing users to transfer tokens across different blockchains, such as Bitcoin and Ethereum.
+3. **Cross-Network Compatibility**: BTC-Links supports multiple networks, allowing users to transfer tokens across different blockchains, such as Bitcoin and BEVM.

 4. **Secure Transactions**: The project prioritizes user security by implementing robust measures to ensure the safety of transactions and user funds.

-5. **Decentralization**: BTC-Links is built on decentralized principles, leveraging the power of the Bitcoin network to provide a secure and transparent platform for token transfers.

 ## How Does BTC-Links Work?